 The deposit funds link allows you to transfer funds from any of your registered billing profiles to your SSL.com account.
 Clicking the deposit funds link will redirect your browser to the Deposit Funds form.
 (If you don’t have any registered billing profiles, it is discussed in the next section.)

 First, you must choose the funding source (or billing profile).
 If you don’t have one, you may create one using the Add new billing profile button.

 Next, specify the funds you would like to transfer to your account and click the Click to Load Funds button.
 You should see your balance change in a few moments.

-You can select the default billing profile, or delete any profile by clicking the DELETE button.
 To add a new billing profile, click the Add new billing profile button, which will present a form where you can type your profile’s information.

 The view purchased certificates link will redirect you to your portal’s Orders page.
 You can find more information about the Orders page in our portal documentation.

 When you make a certificate purchase, you are given a credit for that certificate.
 It is not until you take the steps to provide either a CSR or other required information that you receive the certificate and can install.
 The use certificate credits link will take you to a page showing the certificate credits you have purchased, and which ones require more information.
 They may say submit CSR or provide info depending on the needs of that particular certificate.
 By clicking on that link in the action column, you can add the necessary information.